Evanwt/Delivarable3/README.md

      Given a valid username and invalid password,
-        When I try to log in with those credentials, Then I should recieve an Error info.
+        When I try to log in with those credentials, Then it will promt an Error info.

    Scenarios 3